totallynotdavid/megaloader/docs/megaloader/development/contributing.md

 :::

-The workspace uses uv's workspace feature, so all packages are installed in editable mode.
+The workspace uses uv's workspace feature for editable installs.

 ## Development workflow

 ### Code style

-We use ruff (v0.14.5) for formatting and linting:
+We use Ruff for formatting and linting:

 ::: code-group